 Since existing asynchronous WBT systems are based on the client/server model, they have problems of scalability and robustness.
-The proposed e-Learning system solves these problems in decentralised manner through both P2P technology and mobile agent technology.
+The proposed e-Learning system solves these problems in decentralized manner through both P2P technology and mobile agent technology.
+The user interface program of the proposed system is built on Squeak so that it obtains much interactiness and flexibility.
 Performance simulations suggest that the proposed e-Learning system has higher scalability than ordinary concentrated WBT systems have.

-The expansion to provide popular functions of ordinary concentrated WBT systems for communication between the instructor and the learners and among the learners by means of email, BBS (Bulletin Board System) and 'Chat', in decentralised manner, is left for future work.
+The expansion to provide popular functions of ordinary concentrated WBT systems for communication between the instructor and the learners and among the learners by means of email, BBS (Bulletin Board System) and 'Chat', in decentralized manner, is left for future work.